 The third situation in which dating during the divorce process might occur is that of a person who causes a divorce, i.e., the “guilty” party in a divorce.
 All of the biblical allowances for remarriage after a divorce relate to the “innocent” spouse in a divorce with biblical grounds.
 There is no biblical allowance for remarriage for a spouse divorced for unbiblical reasons or for a spouse who caused a divorce, whether by adultery, abandonment, and/or other possible grounds.
 The Bible nowhere states that the “guilty” spouse in a divorce is allowed to remarry; therefore, he or she should not be dating.

 Since the purpose of dating to find a spouse or to seek companionship with the opposite sex, biblically speaking, a married man or woman is not free to date, even if there is a pending divorce.
 Even the innocent victim of an unwanted divorce is still married until the marriage is legally or formally ended.
 Forging a dating relationship outside of marriage, even for those getting a divorce, gives the wrong appearance.
-First Thessalonians 5:22 instructs us to “abstain from all appearance of evil” (KJV).
 The better choice is to abstain from any action that could endanger one spiritually or give the impression to others of a careless attitude toward marriage.